SpikePy/Recipes/README.md

-# recipes
+# Spikes Recipes

-list of recipes we like
+Just a list of recipes I like.

-Spikes Recipes
+## Special Characters for Recipes

+Use them as source to copy from.

+- ℃